nasa/GeneLab-Training/GL4U/RNAseq/June_2022_Educator_Pilot/RNAseq_DGE_JN/RNAseq_DGE_JN_anyGLDS/README.md

 <br>

 <a id=RestartKernel></a>
-**7. You are now ready to run the hands-on portion of the bootcamp.
+**7. You are now ready to run the modified RNAseq DGE JN.
 A few things to note about the modified DGE JN to make sure everything runs smoothly:**
   * When running steps 0 - 1 of the "RNAseq_DGE_JN_anyGLDS_02-2023.ipynb" JN, make sure the kernel running, as indicated in the top right corner of the JN window, is "Bash [conda env:gl4u-r-2023]".
 If it is not, click on the kernel shown, and select "Bash [conda env:gl4u-r-2023]" from the drop-down menu as indicated in the image below.

 <img src="images/bash_gl4u_2023.png" align="center" alt=""/>